Technical workflows

 Cons:

-• Possible pollution from newer environment
+• Possible pollution from newer Debian environment

 • Need to be more careful with security isolation (credentials, untrusted PoC/exploits testing)